 Yes - explain how the list that links the code to identifiers is stored separately from coded data:

-In this study, we will use the session date and time (e.g., 2019-08-26-1430) as a unique file/participant identifier for our electronic files.
-Our recruiting spreadsheet contains the scheduled session date and time for participants in addition to the random study code number assigned to that participant.

-The Psychology Department's subject pool website contains names and contact information for participants, but we do not record those data elements.

 Not applicable, there is no list that links code numbers to identifiers.
 Skip to section 22.6.

 Is there a list of people who have access to the list/key?